LAION-AI/scaling-laws-openclip/README.md

 *by Mehdi Cherti, Romain Beaumont, Ross Wightman, Mitchell Wortsman, Gabriel Ilharco, Cade Gordon, Christoph Schuhmann, Ludwig Schmidt, Jenia Jitsev* [[arXiv:2212.07143]](https://arxiv.org/abs/2212.07143) (Accepted at [CVPR 2023](https://openaccess.thecvf.com/content/CVPR2023/html/Cherti_Reproducible_Scaling_Laws_for_Contrastive_Language-Image_Learning_CVPR_2023_paper.html))

-Work still in progress.
-In this repository, we will provide the code for reproducing the experiments on large-scale CLIP pre-training and transfer to various downstream tasks for the paper "Reproducible scaling laws for contrastive language-image learning".
+In this repository, we provide the code for reproducing the experiments on large-scale CLIP pre-training and transfer to various downstream tasks for the paper "Reproducible scaling laws for contrastive language-image learning", together with pointers to open artefacts from this study (pre-trained models and all the intermediate checkpoints).

-Stay tuned.
+Pre-trained openCLIP models across various scales, final checkpoints: https://huggingface.co/laion/scaling-laws-openclip/tree/main \
+All intermediate checkpoints for the pre-trained models (useful for studying training dynamics): https://huggingface.co/laion/scaling-laws-openclip/tree/main/full_checkpoints

-Until finalized, you may check
+You may also check other related resources:

 - the [OpenCLIP](https://github.com/mlfoundations/open_clip) repository that points to the pre-trained models used in this study
 - the [LAION-400m](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion400m.md) and [LAION-5B](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion5B.md) composition instructions, the datasets used for openCLIP pre-training in this study